 For all stone, we recommend using a trivet or mat for hot objects.
 Placing hot objects directly on engineered stone can void the warranty and can cause damage over time to both engineered or natural stone.

-Quartz is a man-made stone composed primarily of quartz the mineral and a resin.
-It is uniform in color and pattern, does not need sealing, and is stain and scratch resistant.
+Quartz is an engineered stone composed primarily of quartz the mineral and a resin.
+It is uniform in color and pattern and most quartz does not need to be sealed.